 - Set goals for their new life

-Participants will also learn about four money moves they can make now to boost their financial security and reduce financial stress.
+Participants will also learn four money moves they can make now to boost their financial security and reduce financial stress.

 First Step Finances (for graduating high school/college seniors)

 Close to 20 percent of American high school students lack basic financial knowledge, according to the Organization for Economic Cooperation and Development.
 Girls score slightly lower than boys on financial knowledge – and sharply lower on financial confidence.
-They believe they are even less capable than the tests show.

 In this highly interactive 60-90 minute workshop, Kelley Holland blends her financial expertise and social intelligence to help participants:

 - Track their spending

 - Use credit cards strategically

 - Build confidence in their own financial abilities

 This workshop has won praise from both students and administrators, and was selected for presentation at the Educating Girls Symposium of the National Coalition of Girls’ Schools.